POST OFFICE VEHICLE CLUB

 the GPO, the Post Office and BT, we cannot even attempt to operate a spares'

-is often able to suggest sources of spares or put vehicle owners in touch
+often able to suggest sources of spares or put vehicle owners in touch with

 give details of a vehicle’s operational area, its exemption number and when